-The PIMCO All Asset, PIMCO All Asset All Authority and PIMCO Global Core Asset Allocation Funds' investment performance depends upon how their assets are allocated and reallocated according to each Fund's asset allocation targets and ranges.
-A principal risk of investing in each Fund is that the asset allocation sub-adviser (in the case of the PIMCO All Asset and PIMCO All Asset All Authority Funds) or PIMCO (in the case of the PIMCO Global Core Asset Allocation Fund) will make less than optimal or poor asset allocation decisions.
-The asset allocation sub-adviser or PIMCO, as applicable, attempts to identify investment allocations that will provide consistent, quality performance for each Fund, but there is no guarantee that such allocation techniques will produce the desired results.
-It is possible that the asset allocation sub-adviser or PIMCO, as applicable, will focus on an investment that performs poorly or underperforms other investments under various market conditions.
-You could lose money on your investment in a Fund as a result of these allocation decisions.
+The PIMCO Emerging Markets Full Spectrum Bond Fund's investment performance depends upon how its assets are allocated and reallocated according to the Fund's asset allocation targets and ranges.
+A principal risk of investing in the PIMCO Emerging Markets Full Spectrum Bond Fund is that PIMCO will make less than optimal or poor asset allocation decisions.
+PIMCO attempts to identify investment allocations that will provide consistent, quality performance for the PIMCO Emerging Markets Full Spectrum Bond Fund, but there is no guarantee that such allocation techniques will produce the desired results.
+It is possible that PIMCO will focus on an investment that performs poorly or underperforms other investments under various market conditions.
+You could lose money on your investment in the PIMCO Emerging Markets Full Spectrum Bond Fund as a result of these allocation decisions.